Drug suspect caught fleeing Australia by Sea-Doo

-SYDNEY (AP) — A British man wanted on drug charges has been thwarted in a daring bid to flee Australia for Papua New Guinea on a motorized personal watercraft.
+SYDNEY — A British man wanted on drug charges has been thwarted in a daring bid to flee Australia for Papua New Guinea on a motorized personal watercraft.

 Australian police said the 57-year-old man set out Monday on his Sea-Doo craft from the northern tip of Australia’s Queensland state, carrying enoughfuel to make the 140-kilometer (86-mile) trip across Torres Strait, and possibly armed with a crossbow.